radozea/robozo/README.md

-# chetgpt
+# robozo
 where i post me projects
-also this is all made by chat gpt
+also this is all made by me
 ATTENTION UNDER CONSTRUCTION